-If you are an unpublished writer who is Indigenous, Black or a person of colour and who is 50 or older living in Canada, you are invited to email VS.Books
+If you are an unpublished writer living in Canada who is Indigenous, Black or a person of colour and who is 50 or older, you are invited to email VS.Books

 - your name, date of birth, and city of residence

-- a completed novel or memoir manuscript draft of approximately 50,000 words (Note: We are requesting submissions in these two genres because the first VS. Books publication was a book of short stories, and the second will be a poetry collection.
-As a multi-genre writer, I want to support writers working in other genres.)
+- a completed novel or memoir manuscript draft of approximately 50,000 words [We are requesting submissions in these two genres because the first VS. Books publication was a book of short stories, and the second is a poetry collection.
+As a multi-genre writer, I want to support writers working in other genres.]

 - a half-page synopsis of the book